Choose another writer in this calendar:

 armed forces was too black and write and tinted with bitterness.

 Böll died of complications from arteriosclerosis on July 16, 1985, in the town of Bornheim-Merten, near Cologne.
 At that time, world sales of his books exceeded 31 millions copies, over 12 of these in the Federal Republic.
-Many of his obituaries commented that with the death of Böll a whole era has come to an end and lamented the lack of a successor capable of carrying on his public missions as moral authority and a spokesman for intellectual freedom.
+Böll was given a full Catholic burial although he had not returned to official membership of the Church.
+Many of his obituaries commented that with the death of Böll, a whole era has come to an end and lamented the lack of a successor capable of carrying on his public missions as moral authority and a spokesman for intellectual freedom.

 For further reading: Das essayistische und publizistische Werk von Heinrich Böll by Matylda Łucja Nowak (2015); Heinrich Böll and Ireland by Gisela Holfter (2011); Das Schwirren des heranfliegenden Pfeils: Heinrich Böll: eine Biographie by Christian Linder (2009); Der andere Deutsche: Heinrich Böll: Eine Biographie by Heinrich Vormweg (2002); Heinrich Böll als Moralist by Lawrence F. Glatz (1999); On the Rationality of Poetry: Heinrich Böll's Aesthetic Thinking by Frank Finlay (1996); The Narrative Fiction of Heinrich Böll by M.Butler (1994); Heinrich Böll: Forty Years of Criticism by R.K.
 Zachau (1994); Understanding Heinrich Böll by R.C.
 Conrad (1992); Heinrich Böll: A German for His Time by J.H.
 Reid (1988); Heinrich Böll, on His Death: Selected Obituaries and the Last Interview, translated by Patricia Crampton (1985); Heinrich Böll by R.C.
 Conrad (1981); The Imagery in Heinrich Böll's Novel's by I. Prodaniuk (1979); Heinrich Böll in America by R.L.
 White (1978); The Writer and Society by C.W.
 Ghurye (1976); Heinrich Böll: Withdrawal and Re-Emergence by J.H.
 Reid (1973); Heinrich Böll: A Student's Guide by E. Macpherson (1972); Heinrich Böll, Teller of Tales by W. Schwartz (1968) - See also: Brendan Behan's Stücke fürs Theater.
 Böll translated works from several other authors, among them Shaw, Salingen, Synge, Malamud.
 Note: After Alexander Solzhenitsyn was exiled from the Soviet Union in February 1974, his first hosts in the West was Heinrich Böll.
 Böll's works were popular in the Soviet Union, but he was also active in PEN, through witch he supported the rights of authors under Communist repression.